Abdarrahmane-NEINE/backend-my-slot/readme.md

 A Django-based backend for managing slots, reservations, and availability.

+This backend is for a Meeting Scheduler App
+This web application allows users to publish their availability and let others book meetings with them seamlessly.
+It provides an intuitive interface for managing availabilities and reservations while ensuring secure email verification for reservation deletions.

 The fronted code for this project is available in a separate repository.
 You can find it here:

 [Frontend Repository](https://github.com/Abdarrahmane-NEINE/my_slot.git): https://github.com/Abdarrahmane-NEINE/my_slot.git